oracle/weblogic-kubernetes-operator/documentation/3.2/content/userguide/platforms/environments.md

 [Oracle Linux Cloud Native Environment](https://docs.oracle.com/en/operating-systems/olcne/) is a fully integrated suite for the development and management of cloud-native applications.
 Based on Open Container Initiative (OCI) and Cloud Native Computing Foundation (CNCF) standards, Oracle Linux Cloud Native Environment delivers a simplified framework for installations, updates, upgrades, and configuration of key features for orchestrating microservices.

-WebLogic Server and the WebLogic Kubernetes Operator are certified and supported on Oracle Linux Cloud Native Environment.
-Operator 2.6.0 provides certified support of OLCNE 1.1 with Kubernetes 1.17.0.
+WebLogic Server and the WebLogic Kubernetes Operator are certified and supported on Oracle Linux Cloud Native Environment:
+- Operator v2.6.0 is certified on OLCNE 1.1 and v3.2.5 is certified on OLCNE 1.3.
+- Operator v3.2.5 provides certified support of OLCNE 1.3 with Kubernetes 1.20.6 and CRI-O 1.20.6.

 ### Microsoft Azure Kubernetes Service